 Forget about feeding your fowls with canned pumpkins or any other processed pumpkins.
 Syrups and sugars mixed in canned pumpkins are not suitable for your chickens.
 The best way to serve pumpkins is the fresh one for your birds.

 It’s the same with the other chicken treats you provide to your poultry.
 You have to serve pumpkins in moderation to your chickens even when they are excellent for the birds’ health.

 Excessive consumption of pumpkins can lead to an unbalanced chickens’ diet.
 The best is, to begin with, one pumpkin and cut and serve it in half.
-Remove the left-overs before nighttime to prevent rodents from coming to the coop and run.
+Remove the leftovers before nighttime to prevent rodents from coming to the coop and running.